iforce2d/linuxcnc-gcode-server/README.md

 #### abort
 Same as hitting ESC or the stop button in Axis GUI.
 #### manual
-Attempts to enter manual mode.
+Attempts to enter manual mode, which is necessary for manual jogging of axes.
 #### mdi
 Attempts to enter MDI mode.
+(MDI mode will automatically be entered when giving g-code commands.)
 #### open &lt;filename&gt;
 Attempts to open the given gcode file.
+You must specify the full path for the file.
 #### run
 Same as clicking the run button in Axis GUI.
 #### pause